 It is notable that the LX100 II has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The TG-5 does not feature such an accessory-socket.

-Both the TG-5 and the LX100 II are recent models that are part of the current product line-up.
-The TG-5 replaced the earlier Olympus TG-4, while the LX100 II followed on from the Panasonic LX100.
+The LX100 II is a recent model that features in the current product line-up of Panasonic.
+In contrast, the TG-5 has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the TG-5 was succeeded by the Olympus TG-6.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.

 Review summary: Olympus TG-5 vs Panasonic LX100 II

 So what is the bottom line?
 Is there a clear favorite between the Olympus TG-5 and the Panasonic LX100 II?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.